<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Pros of Rolled and Slat Wall Pools

-• Long-lasting - With proper maintenance, rolled and slat wall pools can last 10 plus years.
+• Longer-lasting: With proper maintenance, rolled and slat wall pools can last 10 plus years.

 Cons of Rolled and Slat Wall Pools

-• Water - You’ll need to pay for the water to fill the pool and top it off over the summer.
+• Water: You’ll need to account for the initial fill and topping it off throughout the season.

 What’s the Best Above Ground Pool for You?